Nmyhi/burnandbeyond/README.md

 Font weights for Roboto are regular(300) and medium(500) and bold.
 Regular is used for the text on the pages and medium, bold are used for headings.

+I have used [ChatGpt](https://openai.com/blog/chatgpt) for generating content for the about us page.

 ### Imagery

 Being a local lasercutting company I decided to use as many own images as possible, however I used few stock and AI generated photos as well.